moan0s/notfellchen/docs/admin/monitoring.rst

 Monitoring
 ==========

-ILMO should, like every other software, be easy to monitor.
+Notfellchen should, like every other software, be easy to monitor.
 Therefore a basic metrics are exposed to `https://notfellchen.org/metrics`.
 The data is encoded in JSON format and is therefore suitable to bea read by humans and it is easy to use it as data source for further processing.